PhilDaThrill/TailMeasure/README.md

  ## Building TailMeasure

  To build it I recommend using the Projucer file.
 For this, you need to have JUCE set up.
-Alternatively, you can use the VST3 plugin provided in the eponymous folder.
+Alternatively, I tried to provide the VST3 plugin file directly in the eponymous folder.
+For some reason, GitHub displays this as a directory.
+Regardless, after cloning I believe it should be possible to simply drag it into your plugin folder.

  ## Setting Up TailMeasure